 Mary S. Annan Natatorium is the indoor swimming pool located adjacent to the Mary E. Mars Gymnasium.
-The pool is open to LMU students, faculty, staff and their immediate families free of charge during posted lap and open swim hours, with a current LMU ID.
-A medical liability and release form must be signed prior to each entry.
+The pool is open to LMU students, free of charge during posted lap and open swim hours, with a current LMU ID.
+Family members may sign up to use the pool and weight room on a per semester basis.
+There is a fee associated with this.
 The pool rules and regulations are posted in the facility.
 The pool may be reserved during vacant hours for special events.
 Swim lessons and aerobics classes are offered at a fee to LMU students and the community.
 Visit LMU's website (Community/Swimming Pool) for current fees and activity schedules.